From Evaluation to Design: Using Potential Energy Surface Smoothness Metrics to Guide Machine Learning Interatomic Potential Architectures: Introduction

 To bridge this gap, we introduce the \textbf{Bond Smoothness Characterization Test} (BSCT), a benchmark that efficiently evaluates PES smoothness in both near- and far-from-equilibrium regimes.
 BSCT probes 1D bond deformations where the true PES is known to be smooth, such that artifacts created by MLIP can be easily isolated and detected.
 From this, we define the \textbf{Force Smoothness Deviation} (FSD), a low-cost metric defined on BSCT that correlates strongly with MD stability, providing an early indicator of physical reliability.

 We demonstrate BSCT’s utility both as a validation metric and as a guide for architectural design.
 Using an expressive, unconstrained attention-based neural network as a test bed, we show how BSCT acts as an ``in-the-loop'' diagnostic to identify and reduce unphysical artifacts.
 Through targeted modifications, including a new differentiable $k$-nearest neighbors (Diff-kNN) algorithm, controllable Gaussian smearing, and temperature-controlled attention, we systematically improve the model's physical soundness.
 This case study establishes BSCT as a practical framework for evaluating and developing MLIPs, providing a critical signal of reliability that is not fully captured by standard MLIP benchmarks.
+The BSCT dataset and evaluation scripts are available on \href{https://github.com/ryanliu30/bsct}{GitHub}.
+The Diff-kNN algorithm is available in the \href{https://github.com/facebookresearch/fairchem/blob/main/src/fairchem/core/models/allscaip/utils/allscaip_radius_graph.py}{Fairchem} package.